ZeroStride/zerostride.github.io/_posts/2011-03-18-psychic-hotlines-are-evil.md

 Zynga became a game developer.

 The industry reeled.
 This was not of our doing; this had to be a fad.
 This was Gatsby showing up to the Buchanan’s mansion.
 We alone had the lineage needed to carry the torch of gaming into the new millennium.
 We, the gaming elite, had the integrity, the honor, and of course the moral high ground.
-These scammers, these spammers; these ill-bred rakes…dey tuk our jerbs!
+These scammers, these spammers; these ill-bred rakes...dey tuk our jerbs!

-Or to quote Theognis of Megara, “In former days, there was a tribe who knew no laws nor manners…These men are nobles, now, the gentlemen of old are now the trash.”
+Or to quote Theognis of Megara, “In former days, there was a tribe who knew no laws nor manners...These men are nobles, now, the gentlemen of old are now the trash.”
 He was bitching & moaning about this very thing back in 600 B.C.

 # Rampant Butt-Hurt

 So by this point, you should probably be picking up on the fact that I think the social-game detractors, and their fanatical following (hint: yeah I probably do mean you) are a bunch of mindless, change-averse, dimwits who couldn’t identify an anthropological pattern if it showed up on their Facebook wall and asked them to help build a barn.

-We denounce, as ignorant, every mis-characterization of…whatever is the latest game Fox News has talked about.
+We denounce, as ignorant, every mis-characterization of...whatever is the latest game Fox News has talked about.
 We bring out facts and statistics every time some dipshit with a PhD claims, baselessly, that video games cause violent behavior.
 Exasperated, we take refuge in our belief that the mainstream doesn’t understand us; they just don’t get it.

 Hardcore gamers, and game developers are a minuscule minority.
 We like this when we are up late at night perfecting our split-second reactions in PixelJunk Shooter, but when faced with any of the implications of this minority standing, we cry foul.
 In fact the only thing we whine more intensely about is the mainstream trying to understand, and join us.